Enlargeability, foliations, and positive scalar curvature: Proof of Theorem : the compactly enlargeable case

 an obvious contradiction. \end{proof}

 \begin{remark} Note that the same proof shows that there is a spectral gap for $\Dir^2$ on $\what{\cG}$.
-For this result, we do not need $M$ to be compactly enlargeable.
-This same remark holds for the operator $\Dir^2$ on $\cG$. \end{remark}
+For this result, we do not need $M$ to be compactly enlargeable. \end{remark}

 {\bf Proof of Theorem \ref{main}: the compactly enlargeable case.} The proof is by contradiction.
-So assume that $M$ admits a metric whose restriction to the leaves of $F$ has positive scalar curvature.
-By Lemma \ref{NSinvars}, both $\Dir^2$ and $\Dir^2_{\what{E}_r}$ have spectral gaps about $0$.
+So assume that $M$ admits a metric whose restriction to the leaves of $F$ has PSC.
+By Lemma \ref{NSinvars}, both $\Dir^2$ and $\Dir^2_{\what{E}}$ have spectral gaps about $0$.
 By the results quoted in Section \ref{results}, we have

 and